urosevic/stock-quote/readme.txt

 You'll need to set company name to Custom Names field on plugin settings page.

+= My quote do not update or have large delay =

+There is couple possible causes for this issue:
+1. Your website do not have enough visits to fetch each symbol from `All Stock Symbols` field.
+Solution: We are working on `cron` driven updates, but we do not have ETA for that release.
+1. You have set too short `Cache Timeout` value so plugin do not have enough time to fetch updated quote for each symbol in `All Stock Symbols`.
+Solution: Increase `Cache Timeout` value.
+1. You have too long `Cache Timeout` value so plugin skip fetching of updated quotes.
+Solution: decrease `Cache Timeout` value below 600 (that means below 10 minutes).
+1. You have set too short `Fetch Timeout` so plugin do not have enough time to successfully retrieve symbol from AlphaVantage.co.
+Solution: Increase `Fetch Timeout` by 2-3 second than you have set already.
+If that still does not work, try with another 2-3 seconds.
+1. When you hover over quote on front-end, you should see last trade date.
+If date is older than expected (including last trade day), it's possible that something stuck in plugin.
+Solution: Enable debugging in WordPress as explained in official article [https://codex.wordpress.org/Debugging_in_WordPress#Example_wp-config.php_for_Debugging](https://codex.wordpress.org/Debugging_in_WordPress#Example_wp-config.php_for_Debugging) and after couple of hours disable debugging, upload wp-content/stock-quote.log to DropBox/Google Drive/etc and provide link to log in email sent throug our contact form at [https://urosevic.net/c/](https://urosevic.net/c/)

 == Upgrade Notice ==

 = 0.2.0 =